 Musculoskeletal conditions can be very costly to both you and your employees.
 According to the Bureau of Labor Statistics, musculoskeletal disorders are the largest category of workplace injuries, responsible for nearly 30% of all workers’ compensation costs.
 OSHA reports that employers spend as much as $20 billion a year on direct costs for musculoskeletal-related workers’ compensation, and up to five times that much for indirect costs, like those associated with hiring and training replacement workers.

 How can I help my employees prevent and recover from musculoskeletal disorders?

-There are several things you, as an employer, can do to address this issue.
-First, you should ensure you’re providing employees with tools and equipment that facilitate better body mechanics.
-Second, make sure that your employees are properly trained on safe practices at work.
+There are several things you, as an employer, can do to address workforce health and wellness.
+First, you should ensure you’re providing employee health solutions that include tools and equipment that facilitate better body mechanics.
+Second, make sure that your employees are properly trained to engage in safe practices at work.
 Then you’ll want to ensure they have adequate breaks to rest.
-It’s also a good idea to rotate them from job to job so the same muscle groups aren’t engaged over extended periods of time.
+It’s also a good idea to rotate tasks so the same muscle groups aren’t engaged over extended periods of time.

 Finally, you should offer your employees robust health and wellness resources that will help them reduce workplace injuries.
 WellOnMyWay offers an integrated injury prevention and recovery program that helps employees stay healthy and pain-free in a high quality, low cost way.
 Through a wide variety of physical therapy-driven injury prevention and recovery treatment plans, employees learn to improve their range of motion and strengthen areas susceptible to injury, reducing the need for high cost treatments and time away from work.